Previous dayApril 13, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 13, 2026 brought a magnitude 4.4 earthquake 192 km SSW of Hengchun, Taiwan, logged at 22:52 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-Geolocation places the event at 20.438°N, 119.946°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.4 seismic event took place 192 km SSW of Hengchun, Taiwan on April 13, 2026 at 22:52 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+The epicenter is at 20.438°, 119.946°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13